davidralphlewis/davidralphlewis.github.io/_posts/2021-11-15-communion.md

 If you like this, I have three erasures in the upcoming issue of *Neon* Magazine.
 Massive thanks to them.
 You can pre-order the issue [here.](https://www.neonbooks.org.uk/product-tag/issue-53/)

-I also have a small shivery poem alongside some brilliant poet in the Black Bough Poetry anthology *Christmas & Winter - Volume 2*.
+I also have a small shivery poem alongside some brilliant poets in the *Black Bough Poetry* anthology *Christmas & Winter - Volume 2*.
 Again, huge thanks to the editor for taking the poem in.
 You can find that [here.](https://www.blackboughpoetry.com/about-3)